 That is where customer reviews step in.

-Once a platform for starting a fancy website to promote your offers, the internet today has turned into a forum where customers compare and evaluate different products based on reviews and feedback from other like-minded individuals.
+Once a platform for starting a fancy website to promote your offers, the internet today has turned into a forum where customers compare and evaluate different products based on online reviews and feedback from other like-minded individuals.

 What Is Customer Feedback?